shauli-ravfogel/academic-kickstart/content/post/inlp/index.md

 When focusing on deep models, on the other hand, projection based methods are much less popular than adversarial training, where we regularize the training with an adversary which tries to predict the protected attributes from the hidden representations of the main-task models.
 Adversarial method show impressive performance in many tasks, such in [domain adaptation](http://jmlr.org/papers/volume17/15-239/15-239.pdf) for reducing the variability between domains.
 A similar approach was used to neutralize demographic features in the representations (e.g.  [](https://www.aclweb.org/anthology/P18-2005.pdf)[1](https://www.aclweb.org/anthology/P18-2005.pdf), [2](https://www.aclweb.org/anthology/D18-1001.pdf), [3](http://papers.nips.cc/paper/6661-controllable-invariance-through-adversarial-feature-learning.pdf)).

-However, [Elazar and Goldberg (2018)](https://arxiv.org/abs/1808.06640) have shown that even though using adversarial training for some protected attribute, this method does not completely remove all the information through a post-hoc classifier.
+However, [Elazar and Goldberg (2018)](https://arxiv.org/abs/1808.06640) have shown that even though using adversarial training can hinder the ability to identify some protected attributes in the representations, this method does not completely remove all the information, and it is often still can be recovered using a post-hoc classifier.

-To conclude, existing approaches mostly use either use projection-based debiasing, which is simple and elegant - but limited in power as it is based on neutralizing few human-defined “gender direction” -- or adversarial methods, which are data driven and nonlinear, but are opaque and were shown to be not exhaustive.
+To wrap up, existing approaches mostly use either use projection-based debiasing, which is simple and elegant - but limited in power as it is based on neutralizing few human-defined “gender direction” -- or adversarial methods, which are data driven and nonlinear, but are opaque and were shown to be not exhaustive.
 Can we enjoy the benefits of both worlds?

 ## Enter Iterative Nullspace projections